UTSHO2628/Gold/README.md

 ## 📌 What is GoldTrack Pro?

 GoldTrack Pro is a free, open-source web dashboard designed specifically for gold and silver traders in Bangladesh.
-International precious metal prices change every minute — buying or selling at the right moment is the difference between profit and loss.
+International precious metal prices change every minute.
+Buying or selling at the right moment is the difference between profit and loss.

 This software helps you decide: